alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Install [Certbot](https://certbot.eff.org/).
 This requires using a Mac or Linux computer (or the Windows Subsystem for Linux).

+### Deploying multiple DSGs in parallel

+**NOTE:** You can only deploy to **one DSG at a time** from a given computer as both the `Az` CLI and the `Az` Powershell module can only work within one Azure subscription at a time.
+For convenience we recommend using one of the Safe Haven deployment VMs on Azure for all production deploys.
+This will also let you deploy compute VMs in parallel to as many DSGs as you have deployment VMs.
+See the [parallel deployment guide](../azure-vms/README-parallel-deploy-using-azure-vms.md) for details.

 ## Build Process

 [0.
 Define DSG configuration](#0.-Define-DSG-configuration)